Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Add enables to the CAN bus transceivers?
 The chip does not really have an "off" state, it's a "standby" state where it's listening on the bus but cannot transmit.

+Fix DC bias issue on the output impedance filter of the LNA.

 # Not going to do